-We also prepared the students after the board exams for the Common Entrance Tests for Engineering and Medicine.
-The classes were conducted during the summer vacation.
-This resulted in all 20 students who appeared for the test qualifying for admissions to engineering and other professional courses under the government subsidized quota of seats.
-The details of college admissions will be available only after the counselling sessions in June & July 2016.
+We also prepared the students after the board exams for the Common Entrance Tests for Engineering and appeared for the test qualifying for admissions to engineering and other professional courses under the government subsidized quota of seats.
+The details of college admissions will be available only after the counselling sessions in June & July 2017.